spiderbit/kodi-remote.el/README.md

 ![kodi-remote main menu](example.png)

 ## Requirements
-to use kodi-remote-play-video-url you must install youtube-dl
+for kodi-remote-play-video-url you need to install youtube-dl
 * see youtube-dl for [supported sites](https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md)

-to use kodi-remote-play-stream-url you need to have the youtube plugin installed in kodi
+for kodi-remote-play-stream-url you need to have the youtube plugin installed in kodi

 ## Installation
 Available as the kodi-remote package on MELPA http://melpa.org/

-Or:
+Or manually:

 	M-x package-install-file RET /path/to/kodi-remote.el RET

 ## Setup